One stop shop platform

 B2B SaaS enterprise software and information technology

-Problem
+Problem space

 EverythingUX was originally a static website built to unify design across dozens of products.
-By the time I stepped in as dead of design, it had become outdated and disconnected from how the teams actually worked.
+By the time I stepped in as head of design, it had become outdated and disconnected from how the teams actually worked.
 It served many design teams and 140 frontend developers, but the content was hard to find, rarely updated, and had no live connection to the design system.
 For a platform meant to be the shared foundation of a global design organization, that gap mattered.

 +20 Design teams